Proposed Changes to the “Catastrophic Impairment” Definition

 “A determination of catastrophic impairment often makes a crucial difference to an accident victim’s recovery and quality of life,” points out Canadian Lawyer Magazine.
 As such, if you or your family member has sustained a catastrophic injury, you’ll want to discuss your case with a lawyer to determine what benefits might be available and how the proposed changes might affect your situation.

-Our caring, professional team at Preszler Law in Ontario is passionate about helping individuals and families obtain the benefits they deserve and need.
+Our caring, professional team at Preszler Injury Lawyers in Ontario is passionate about helping individuals and families obtain the benefits they deserve and need.
 To see how we may be of assistance to you, call us today at 1-800-JUSTICE® for a free, no-obligation consultation, or contact us online.